jorijn/bitcoin-dca/README.md

 BL3P_WITHDRAW_ADDRESS=hardware wallet address here
 ```

-You can test that it work properly with:
+You can test that it work with:

 ```bash
 $ docker run --rm -it --env-file=/home/bob/.bl3p-dca jorijn/bl3p-dca:latest balance